fabienfrfr/PixelBytes/README.md

 .. code-block:: bash

    python -m your_package.main build --path /path/to/dataset --palette /path/to/palette.py

 - **Train the model**:

 .. code-block:: bash

-python -m your_package.main train --model resnet50 --learning-rate 0.0001 --batch-size 64 --epochs 20
+   python -m your_package.main train --model rnn --learning-rate 0.0001 --batch-size 64 --epochs 20

 - **Evaluate the model**:

 .. code-block:: bash

    python -m your_package.main evaluate --metrics accuracy precision recall

 - **Generate output**:

 .. code-block:: bash

    python -m your_package.main generate --format png

 If no task is specified, the script will display help information.
 You can see docs for manual using (in French) in the `docs folder <docs/>`_.